 Interoperability#

-A custom CUDA kernel can participate in the same DeviceOperation execution model as your tile kernels — sharing streams, chaining with .and_then(), and avoiding unnecessary synchronization.
+Custom CUDA kernels participate in the same DeviceOp execution model as tile kernels — sharing streams, chaining with .then(), and avoiding unnecessary synchronization.

 Compile your CUDA C++ kernel to PTX (portable) or a .cubin (architecture-specific):